cortisiko/stockAnalysis/README.md

 ![StockAnalysisHomePage](http://g.recordit.co/Ms9TtEM4I9.gif)

-The data plotted into the bar graphs come from:
+The data plotted into the bar graphs comes from:

 * Free Cash Flow (From the Cash Flow statement)